 It is probably a bad idea, however, to ask the user for k sweetwords.
 Not only is this burdensome on the user, but the user may remember and mistakenly enter a sweetword supplied by her and used by the system as a honeyword.

-The random pick approach is probably better applied to a set of k sweetwords generated by an algorithmic password generator.
+Instead, the random pick method is probably better applied to a set of k sweetwords output by an algorithmic password generator.

 5.2 Typo-safety